ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 The **domain** details are presented on the top as the high-level description of the project you are testing for.
 The **specification** information follows to define the specification you have chosen for your system to conform to (a domain may have multiple specifications).
 The **actor** information defines the specific role your system is expected to fulfil as part of this specification (a specification may have multiple actors).
+The **updated** timestamp highlights the last time the conformance statement's status was updated.
 The **test results** present an overview of the testing progress for the conformance statement's test cases, whereas the **status** represents the statement's current progress.
 Below this section you are presented with buttons for further actions as follows:

 * The **Download conformance certificate** button to generate a conformance certificate for your system (see :ref:`manage_your_conformance_statements__view_a_conformance_statements_details__export_certificate`).
 * The **Download report** button to export your system's current conformance statement report (see :ref:`manage_your_conformance_statements__view_a_conformance_statements_details__export`).